 The provider tried to fix the product, and after six nerve-racking, mostly sleepless months, the application was finally deployed.
 Well, the bad news is that it was over the budget, after the deadline, the customer was disappointed, and the partner ended up with no profit at all.
 And eventually, he was the one to be seen as a villain.

 Do you, as a customer, need a Robin to help you fight such risks?
 How to avoid them?
 Does this story remind you of anything?
 If yes – then I may have a solution to your problem.
 Let me tell you what are the must-dos in IT projects.

 In the recent Nielsen Norman Best Intranet report, one of the winning themes among participants was “Knowledge about technology” utilized when deploying the solution.
 In most cases of awarded intranets, it was SharePoint.

-Every project we have performed as Predica (with a team knowledgeable about the technology) was developed significantly faster and cheaper when the customer’s team knew the basics about the product, its limitations, and features.
-It then becomes much easier to imagine the final effect and articulate needs.
+Every project we have performed as Predica (with a team knowledgeable about the technology) was developed significantly faster and cheaper when the customer’s team knew the basics about the product, its limitations and features.
+It then becomes much easier to imagine the result and articulate needs.

 2. Trust your partner

 After a long and acute process, you have eventually chosen your partners.
 They are presumably either one of the best experts you could find on the market, or they have a good ratio of price to performance.